dorkodu/seekr/README.md

-# Outkicker
+# Seekr
 ## What?

-Outkicker is a simple testing library developed for writing better tests on Outsights ecosystem. <br>It is independent from Outsights, so anyone can use it in their code.
+Seekr is a simple testing library I developed for writing better tests on Outsights ecosystem. <br>It is independent from Outsights, so anyone can use it in their code.

 ## Why?